Business in Maryland: Business tax structure

 The state's tax policies relative to other states make Maryland competitive, according to the Tax Foundation.
 Maryland businesses also benefit from credits, exemptions and business loss deductions.
 As a result, when taking into account both the tax rate and base, Maryland is ranked as 14th best state for corporate taxes.

 Among U.S. cities with populations exceeding two million, Baltimore ranks fourth for its favorable business tax structure according to a study by KPMG International.
 Among 41 large international cities studied, Baltimore ranks 14th overall.

+Business regulation

+In 2025, the "Utility Transparency and Accountability Act" (House 121 and Senate cross-filed bill) passed which requires electric companies (excluding municipal electric utilities) to submit a report to the Public Service Commission of all votes cast at meetings of regional transmission organizations.

 Life sciences and biotechnology

 In June 2008, Maryland Governor Martin O'Malley and Maryland Life Sciences Advisory Board Chair H. Thomas Watkins announced the state's BioMaryland 2020 plan, a 10-year, $1.3 billion strategic initiative.
 The plan featured the creation of the Maryland Biotechnology Center, $59 million over three years for Maryland’s Stem Cell Research Fund, $18 million over three years for the Biotechnology Tax Credit and $9 million for nanobiotechnology research grants.